Br3noAraujo/Br3noAraujo/README.md

 ## 🌟 Open Source Philosophy

-> "Software is like sex: it's better when it's free." - Linus Torvalds
+> "Falar é fácil, me mostre o código." - Linus Torvalds

 I believe in the power of open source software and its ability to transform the world.
 All my projects are released under the MIT License, promoting: